 - File an appeal, if necessary – If you disagree with the commissioner’s ruling after the hearing, you have the right to file an appeal with the South Carolina Workers’ Compensation Commission within 14 days of the decision.
 If you disagree with the South Carolina Workers’ Compensation Commission’s decision, you can take your appeal all the way to the South Carolina Supreme Court for additional review.

 Types of Workers Compensation Benefits in Summerville

 If you are eligible for workers’ compensation benefits, you could receive the following types of compensation from your Summerville workers’ compensation settlement:

 - Medical care benefits – Workers’ comp insurance pays for any reasonable medical expenses for the treatment of work-related injuries.
-This includes expenses related to identifying, diagnosing, and treating the injury.
+This includes expenses related to identifying, diagnosing, surgeries and treating the injury.
 Medical benefits cover things such as hospital stays, doctors’ visits, surgical treatments, prescription medications, and durable medical equipment.

 - Rehabilitation benefits – Rehabilitation benefits may pay for any medical, psychological, or occupational therapy you need to recover from your injuries and return to work.
 This includes physical rehabilitation, cognitive therapy, and vocational training needed to help you regain your work-related abilities.

 - Temporary partial disability – A temporary partial disability (TPD) prevents you from returning to your usual job for a limited period, even though you can still perform certain types of work.
 With TPD benefits, you can receive compensation to cover up to two-thirds of the difference between the average wages you earned before and after your injury until you recover.